 Keep in mind that the term 'quiet' is subject to interpretation - what one may find quiet, another might find loud.
 And given that several factors can cause a humidifier to need cleaning, consumers tend to have different... experiences when it comes to scale build-up or general humidifier cleaning - and this should be expected.

 Likewise, dehumidifier reviews can also be mixed mainly due to consumers choosing an inadequate capacity for their moisture problems.
-But you can learn a lot about the design features or constraints of certain dehumidifiers by reading consumer reviews.

 20 of 21